Why Computer Makes Buzzing Noise When Scrolling

 To fix this problem; check for and install any available updates for your operating system and drivers.

-8. Dirty or damaged touchpad or mouse
+7. Dirty or damaged touchpad or mouse

 Your computer’s buzzing while scrolling may also possibly be because your touchpad or mouse is dirty or damaged.

-The dirt or damage may cause the cursor to jump or falter, hence the computer making buzzing noise on scroll.
+The dirt or damage may cause the cursor to jump or falter, hence the computer making a buzzing noise on scroll.

 Fix: